 Your messaging framework captures the reason for the existence of your business.
 Going through the exercise of creating it helps you to better understand your company—not just what it does but also how and why.
-Moreover, it helps you communicate all that to the market.
+Moreover, it helps you communicate all that to the market with effective messages.

 What is a messaging framework?

 A messaging framework is a structured representation of what your company and products stand for.
 The framework exercise is a systematic way of defining the value you bring to your customers.

 It not only communicates the what, why, and how of your business to its target audience but also becomes a step-by-step guideline for company introspection about the true value of your business.

 As you set out to define your messaging framework, think of the famous saying, "The journey is more important than the destination."
 The process of envisioning, formulating, and articulating your company's core message allows you to better understand your offerings and the value they bring to your customers.
 In turn, that helps to create customer commitment to your business.

 A well-formed framework should give all company stakeholders—from Product and Marketing to Sales and Customer Support—a better sense of purpose, and lay the foundation for your mission statement.

 A messaging framework also forms the foundation for your content strategy, your content marketing plan... in fact, all your content efforts.
 It's a starting point for marketing campaigns, sales enablement content, whitepapers, and website pages.

 With a framework...